Yes, there are many tutorials online that teach you how to sew a zipper into a pillow.

 Here is the view with the zipper closed:

-I made three of these pillows recently, and it took no time at all.
+I made three of these pillows recently, and this is how they turned out:

 Thanks so much.
 Yes, your method looks Different and Better.
 I can’t wait to try it.
 You always manage to find the most practical and simple ways to sew perfectly.